 The Dominican Pillars

-Woven into the fabric of daily life, the tenets of Catholic teaching are an integral part of a St. Agnes-St. Dominic education.
+Woven into the fabric of daily life, the tenets of Catholic teaching are an integral part of a St. Agnes Academy - St. Dominic School education.
 As a Catholic independent school, we seek to inspire our students to foster a peaceful pursuit of truth through the Gospel teachings of Jesus Christ.

 The Dominican Sisters of St. Catharine, Kentucky founded St. Agnes Academy in 1851 and St. Dominic School in 1956.
 Today SAA-SDS continues to be sponsored by the Dominican Sisters of Peace.